 (Center for Advancement of STEM Leaders, hosted by Fielding Graduate Institute, Funded by the National Science Foundation), June, 2019.

-“The projected outcomes of the CASL II grant were to enhance leadership capacity at HBCUs (Historically Black Colleges and Universities) to broaden participation in STEM built upon and strengthened by the legacy of HBCU success in producing African Americans in STEM and to provide a framework for producing leaders at non-HBCUs to increase successes in Broadening participation in STEM.
+“The projected outcomes of the CASL II grant were to enhance leadership capacity at HBCUs (Historically Black Colleges and Universities) to broaden participation in STEM built upon and strengthened by the legacy of HBCU success in producing blacks in STEM and to provide a framework for producing leaders at non-HBCUs to increase successes in Broadening participation in STEM.

 Dr. Liang, Senior Consultant, Leadership Assessment, assisted in the selection of the leadership assessment tool.
 We selected the Leadership Effectiveness Analysis (LEA 360, published by MRG) to provide feedback to the Fellows regarding their leadership strengths.
 Our experience in STEM grants lends us to believe that professors and higher education leaders benefit from detailed feedback about their leadership strengths and from leadership development opportunities to utilize those strengths to make an impact in the STEM fields.
 Dr. Liang also provided leadership development coaching sessions for each Fellow to review his/her results and also to develop strategies and developmental exercises to further utilize their strengths.
 This approach highlighted both hidden strengths, leadership skills that each Fellow was unaware that he/she possessed, and also blindspots, skills that Fellows thought were strengths but either that they were not displaying or that warranted further development.

 Dr. Liang presented the details about the LEA 360 and what it measures, along with group results, at Residency I to the Fellows on September 14, 2019.